hynek/structlog/docs/logging-best-practices.rst

 Centralized Logging
 -------------------

-Nowadays you usually don't want your logfiles in compressed archives distributed over dozens -- if not thousands -- servers or cluster nodes.
+Nowadays you usually don't want your logfiles in compressed archives distributed over dozens -- if not thousands -- of servers or cluster nodes.
-You want them in a single location; parsed, indexed and easy to search.
+You want them in a single location; parsed, indexed, and easy to search.

 ELK